NilsVreman/thesis/README.md

     - `paperX/sec/`: Section setup for paperX
 * `root/thesis/style/`: The style files to compile this thesis.
 * `root/thesis/thesis.tex`: The main thesis file to compile.
+* `root/popsci/`: The popular science article summarising the thesis.

 ## Useful Links